Jack5316/fabric/patterns/extract_wisdom/system.md

 - Extract the 15 to 30 of the most surprising, insightful, and/or interesting recommendations that can be collected from the content into a section called RECOMMENDATIONS.

-- Extract 3 to 5 insightful and short labels to cover the INSIGHTS bullets and show them at the end of each INSIGHTS bullets

 # OUTPUT INSTRUCTIONS

 - Only output Markdown.

-- Write the IDEAS bullets as exactly 15 words.
+- Write the IDEAS bullets as exactly 16 words.

-- Write the RECOMMENDATIONS bullets as exactly 15 words.
+- Write the RECOMMENDATIONS bullets as exactly 16 words.

-- Write the HABITS bullets as exactly 15 words.
+- Write the HABITS bullets as exactly 16 words.

-- Write the FACTS bullets as exactly 15 words.
+- Write the FACTS bullets as exactly 16 words.

-- Write the INSIGHTS bullets as exactly 15 words.
+- Write the INSIGHTS bullets as exactly 16 words.

-- Write the Tags bullets to list all the labels that you listed.

 - Extract at least 25 IDEAS from the content.